aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 the set of `post` steps.

-The following example shows both an automated approval in the form of a `ShellStep`, and a manual approvel in the form of a `ManualApprovalStep` added to the pipeline.
+The following example shows both an automated approval in the form of a `ShellStep`, and a manual approval in the form of a `ManualApprovalStep` added to the pipeline.
 Both must pass in order to promote from the `PreProd` to the `Prod` environment:

 ```ts